keszybz/add-determinism/README.md

 If processing fails, a warning is emitted, but no modifications are made and the program returns success.

-The purpose of this tool is to elimiate common source of non-determinism in builds, making it easier to create reproducible (package) builds.
+The purpose of this tool is to eliminate common sources of non-determinism in builds, making it easier to create reproducible (package) builds.

 ## Usage